 - Dolphins can develop a natural form of type 2 diabetes.

-If you like reading about dolphins, check out our article from last year “National Dolphin Day” for some more cool facts.
+If you like reading about dolphins, check out our previous article on “National Dolphin Day” for some more cool facts.